-Dissolve a pound and a half of loaf sugar in one quart of water, take nine large lemons, wipe them clean, cut each in halves, squeeze them so as to get out both juice and some of the essence of the peel.
-Stir into it the sugared water, strain and freeze same as ice cream.
+Dissolve $1\frac{1}{2}$ lbs. loaf sugar in 1 qt. water, take 9 large lemons, wipe them clean, cut each in halves, squeeze them so as to get out both the juice and some of the essence of the peel.
+Stir into it the sugared water, strain, and freeze same as ice-cream.